Finding a home to rent

 Searching for a property

 The quickest way to find a property is online, on property search websites.
-You can easily search for the exact area you want and arrange viewings on websites.
+You can easily search for the exact area you want and arrange viewings.

-Don't rent a property directly from an existing tenant.
-This is called ‘subletting’ - the tenant might not have the landlord’s permission to rent to you.
+Don't rent a property directly from an existing contract holder.
+This is called ‘subletting’ - the contract holder might not have the landlord’s permission to rent to you.

-If a tenant is just showing you the property on behalf of the landlord they should give you the landlord's details.
+If a contract holder is showing you the property on behalf of the landlord they should give you the landlord's details.

 Read our advice on subletting to help you avoid problems.